 - 1. Change the nominated street tree for Whitfield St from Red Flowering Gum E. Ficifolia to a variety of species suited to clay soils that will grow quickly and have a wide canopy.
 Red Flowering Gums perform very poorly in clay soil and prefer well drained sand.
 This preference is evident in the newly planted trees south of Reid St where most are visibly stressed as they have gone into species survival mode and are putting energy into flowering and nut (seed) production rather than the expected vigorous growth expected in young trees.
 The JDA report, on page one, states that clay is present below the topsoil down to depths of approximately 12 to 16 metres and that infiltration of the natural soil will be poor. - 2.
 Bridson St is a very busy Local Distributor road and traffic controls here should be upgraded to those proposed at Reld and Palmerston Sts. - 3.
 Abandon the proposal for Whitfield St south of Reid St. This is a quiet, low usage cul de sacked 'no through road' and residents recently declined the offer to have a footpath.
 Instead continue to widen the path on West Rd from Villiers St to Reid St and then duplicate the crossing proposed to go at the Villiers St intersection.
 Raise the paving 'entry statement' opposite 148 West Rd.
 (For the record this paving was meant to be raised when constructed but the supervisor misread the plans and set the paving into the road).
-Complete the link along Reid St to Whitfield St. There is already a well-established use pattern of cyclists. 'following the river' and going West, Reid to Bassendean Pde.
+Complete the link along Reid St to Whitfield St. There is already a well-established use pattern of cyclists 'following the river' and going West, Reid to Bassendean Pde.
 This suggestion achieves the same desired outcome but is far less expensive. - 4.
 Enhance the project by approaching the owners of the vineyard to enquire as to their interest in Council rezoning the corner location of the dwelling and winery (that Council sought to have heritage listed) as Cycle Café.
 This then becomes a community meeting place as described in the Notional Planning Precinct proposal and tidily links the foreshore cycle route with that of the Safe Active Street Project.

-? have servahare.
+? have se reservations.

 Do you generally support this project?
+Yes No

-Yes No Do you have any comments, concerns or questions design)?
-I am concerned for access to our unibline in the even.
-It is now street opp to Palmerstands of concern.
-100 What street do you live on?
-WHITEFIELD o st Contact details (optional): ALLEMAN OF THE STATE Name M.V.
-All the second of the second o Emai The state of the s Toward Balance The control of the c Disclaimer: The information contained in this publication is provided in good faith and believed to be accurate at time of publication.
+Do you have any comments, concerns or questions about this project (including the concept design)?

+As a resident of 85 OPR living on the Whithield side of the Unitaling.
+I am concerned for the brucks needing access to our hilding and the Unsinesse in the even .
+It is now a very they intersect street opp to Palmerstan.
+Loosing Park is also of concern.
+What street do you live on?
+WHITEFIELD ST

+Contact details (optional):

+Emai

+Thank you for your input.

+Disclaimer: The information contained in this publication is provided in good faith and believed to be accurate at time of publication.
 The Town shall in no way be liable for any loss sustained or incurred by anyone relying on the information.
+January 2018

+A REAL AND A

-January 2018 4 4 4 4 4 4 4 4 4 4 re: Whitfield Safe Active Street Project
+re: Whitfield Safe Active Street Project